USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - institutes operating within the Łukasiewicz Research Network;

-- the Polish Academy of Learning.
+- the Polish Academy of Arts and Sciences.

-- in offices referred to in art.
-1 para.
-1 and para.
-2 item.
-1, 2 and 4a of the Act of 16 September 1982 on employees of state offices (Journal of Laws of 2020, items 537);
+- in offices referred to in Article 1, section 1 and section 2, points 1, 2 and 4a of the Act of 16 September 1982 on employees of state offices (Journal of Laws of 2017, items 2142 and 2203, and of 2018, items 106, 650 and 1000);

 - in cultural institutions;

-- in units referred to in Article 2 of the Act of 14 December 2016 – Education Law (Journal of Laws of 2020, item 910 and 1378 and of 2021, items 4).
+- in units referred to in Article 2 of the Act of 14 December 2016 – Education Law (Journal of Laws of 2018, items 996, 1000 and 1290).

 In the opinion, the dean of the faculty or the head of the university-wide organisational unit shall take into account in particular:

-- an assessment of the impact of additional work on the quality and promptness of teaching, scientific and organisational duties performed as part of the employment relationship at the University, taking into account their scope and nature;
+- an assessment of the impact of additional work on the quality and promptness of teaching, scientific and organisational duties and responsibilities performed as part of the employment relationship at the University, taking into account their scope and nature;

 - the additional employment would involve the use of technical equipment and resources of the University;